DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 activeCheckPoint.renderer.sprite = inactiveSprite;
 ```

-We can't forget though that we have to set the `activeCheckpoint` to the checkpoint that was just hit.\
+We can't forget that we have to set the `activeCheckpoint` to the checkpoint that was just hit.\
 At the end of the `OnTriggerEnter2D` do this :

 ```csharp